Automaton

-An automaton (/ɔːˈtɒmətən/; : automata or automatons) is a relatively self-operating machine, or control mechanism designed to automatically follow a sequence of operations, or respond to predetermined instructions.
+An automaton (/ɑːˈtɑːmətɑːn/; : automata or automatons) is a relatively self-operating machine or control mechanism designed to automatically follow a sequence of operations or respond to predetermined instructions.
 Some automata, such as bellstrikers in mechanical clocks, are designed to give the illusion to the casual observer that they are operating under their own power or will, like a mechanical robot.
 The term has long been commonly associated with automated puppets that resemble moving humans or animals, built to impress and/or to entertain people.

 Animatronics are a modern type of automata with electronics, often used for the portrayal of characters or creatures in films and in theme park attractions.

 Etymology

 The word automaton is the latinization of the Ancient Greek automaton (αὐτόματον), which means "acting of one's own will".
 It was first used by Homer to describe an automatic door opening, or automatic movement of wheeled tripods.
 It is more often used to describe non-electronic moving machines, especially those that have been made to resemble human or animal actions, such as the jacks on old public striking clocks, or the cuckoo and any other animated figures on a cuckoo clock.